ESSENTIALS OF DIAGNOSIS & TREATMENT

 “Toeing in” in small children is a common parental concern.
 Tibial torsion refers to rotation of the leg between the knee and the ankle.
 Internal rotation amounts to about 20 degrees at birth but decreases to neutral rotation by age 16 months.
 The deformity may be accentuated by laxity of the knee ligaments, which allows excessive internal rotation of the leg in small children.
 This condition is largely self-limiting and usually resolves spontaneously with further growth and development.
 Toeing in beyond age 2 or 3 years is usually secondary to femoral anteversion, characterized by more internal rotation of the hip than external rotation.
 This femoral alignment decreases toward neutral during growth.

 Treatment for tibial torsion is focused on educating the families to the benign nature and expected resolution with observation.
-In older children suspected to have femoral anteversion, little is gained by active treatment with shoes or braces.
-Active external rotation exercises, such as skating or bicycle riding, are encouraged.
-Osteotomy for rotational correction is occasional required when symptoms such as knee and hip pain are present.
+In older children suspected to have femoral anteversion, there is no long-term improvement with treatment with shoes or braces.
+Osteotomy for rotational correction is occasionally required when symptoms such as knee and hip pain are present.
 However, the vast majority go on to resolve spontaneously.

 DEVELOPMENTAL DYSPLASIA OF THE HIP JOINT